Pisistratus: Legacy and aftermath

 The surviving Pisistratid ruler, Hippias, eventually joined the court of King Darius of Persia, and went on to aid the Persians in their attack on Marathon (490 BC) during the Greco-Persian Wars, acting as a guide.
 Upon the fall of the Pisistratid dynasty in 510 and the deposition of Hippias, Cleisthenes of Athens ultimately triumphs in a power struggle, dividing the Athenian citizens into ten new tribes, creating a Council of Five Hundred as a representative assembly, and ushering in the age of democratic government in the year 508/507.
 According to Pomeroy, the tyranny of Pisistratus and his sons functioned as a social levelling mechanism, regardless of economic status, for those outside the Pisistratid faction and sympathizers.
 Hence, the democratic style of government that evolved to replace the overthrow of the Pisistratids was aided by the circumstances and outcomes of the outgoing tyranny.

 Upon the passing of Pisistratus, the coalescing of Athens and its city-state population into a tightly knit society, both of a religious and civil nature, was well underway, even though Athens was still much less influential militarily and politically compared to Sparta, its future ally and rival of the upcoming 5th century BC.
-Per Aristotle, the tyranny during the time of Peisistratus was commonly thought of as "the age of gold".
-This reference to an age of gold harkened back to the mythological god Cronos/Cronus, who ruled during what was called the Golden Age.
+Per Aristotle, the tyranny during the time of Pisistratus was commonly thought of as "the age of gold".
+This reference to an age of gold harkened back to the mythological god Cronos (Cronus), who ruled during what was called the Golden Age.